yHunterDep/urleaker/README.md

 # urleaker
 URLeaker is a tool that searches for sensitive information in HTML pages using regular expressions (regex).
 Enjoy ;)

+# Instalation